The June Brides: History

 Go!
 Discs were no longer interested.
 The band split in 1986, with singer Wilson embarking on a solo career on Creation Records.

-In 2006, Sarandon paid tribute by naming their fourth 7" album The June Bride, which saw Phil Wilson guesting on vocals.
+In 2006, Sarandon paid tribute by naming their fourth 7-inch album The June Bride, which saw Phil Wilson guesting on vocals.

 The band were also honoured in 2006 by a tribute album Still Unravished, released on Irish label yesboyicecream records, which featured covers by bands such as Manic Street Preachers, Television Personalities, The Tyde, Jeffrey Lewis and The Jasmine Minks.
 Dave Eggers and Everett True contributed liner notes for the album.
 Dave Eggers also wrote an article in the UK newspaper The Guardian, detailing his affection for the band.

 On 23 January 2009, Phil Wilson, Simon Beesley, Jon Hunter and Frank Sweeney reformed The June Brides for a one off show at The Others, Stoke Newington, London.

 In June 2012, the band reformed and released its first new single in 23 years via Slumberland Records and Occultation Records, followed by a second new single in 2014.